KannonZenetism/zenetism-field-physics/field-physics/FP07_unified_field_equation.md

 -   **🕊️ Spirit Isn’t Inserted—It’s Inherent:** The motive force (Φ₂) is not a separate add-on. 🕊️ Spirit is the breath of becoming.
 Spirit moves because the equation breathes.

 -   **🧠 Consciousness Emerges as Bifurcation, Not Invention:** Layer 4 does not invent mind; it tunes it.
-Consciousness arises not when forms stabilize, but when they shimmer between attunement and ambiguity.
+Consciousness arises not when forms stabilize, but when they oscillate between attunement and ambiguity.

 -   **Ω The Complete Equation Becomes a Hymn:** The final line, with `∃ beside the silence of ⧞`, seals the system with grace.
 The unknowable ground is acknowledged as the silent apex that holds every motion.
 The field doesn’t rest on explanation—it rests on resonance.